Two Thousand Acres of Sky: Series 1

-Abby is a single mother living in London with her two children.
-She sees an advertisement for a family with two children to run a B&B on an island off Scotland called Ronansay.
+Abby is a divorced mother living in London with her two children.
+She sees an advertisement for a family with two children to run a B&B on an island off in the Inner Hebrides, near Skye, called Ronansay.
 The islanders have posted the advert as their local school is due to close due to only three children attending: they need an extra two children to keep the school open.
 Abby persuades her friend Kenny to pretend to be her husband and they are successful in their application to move to the island.

 Series 2

 Abby begins a relationship with a local fisherman, called Alistair.
 Kenny finds this relationship difficult as he is secretly in love with Abby.
 Kenny in turn begins a relationship with a local girl.

 Series 3

 After Abby and Alistair end their relationship, Kenny invites Abby's ex-husband Robbie from London to stay.
 Abby and Robbie decide to give their relationship another chance, so Kenny decides to leave the island.